-What would you be willing to do to obtain a treatment that could help prevent the following: type two diabetes, dementia, pulmonary disease, hypertension, heart failure, cystic fibrosis, hyperlipidemia, multiple sclerosis, rheumatoid arthritis, osteoporosis, asthma, depression, anxiety, obesity, Parkinson’s, and many more?
+What would you be willing to do to obtain a treatment that could help prevent the following: type two diabetes, dementia, pulmonary disease, hypertension, heart failure, cystic fibrosis, hyperlipidemia, multiple sclerosis, rheumatoid arthritis, osteoporosis, asthma, depression, anxiety, erectile dysfunction, obesity, Parkinson’s, and many more?
 What if this treatment could also make you happier, less stressed, increase your sleep quality, and help you live longer?
 Would you invest in research for this treatment?
 Would you ask your doctor to prescribe it for you?

 Well…they have been, for centuries.
 Hippocrates himself wrote two books outlining the case for using this “treatment” to maintain one’s health (Berryman, 2010).
 Countless studies in years since have also demonstrated evidence that this treatment is ridiculously good for you, with its effects improving almost all aspects of your life.
 Fortunately for us, this treatment is easily accessible to everyone.
 Would you be willing to try it?
 If so, we will see you soon because this treatment is not a vitamin or medication – it’s exercise!